 In truth, all of Belmont Day is a classroom.
 Every member of the community learns and grows from the activities and interactions that occur beyond traditional academic areas.
 Informal and formal in nature, these occurrences shape the development of each lower school student into the confident, capable middle schooler they will become.

-Ask any member of the faculty, parent, or student body about why they love Belmont Day and usually at the very top of their list will be the word community.
-It is the culture of deep respect that is built from the earliest days in the classroom that makes our school a safe haven for discussion, exploration, and learning.
-Based on the work of Responsive Classroom, and rooted in our six values, students build relationships that acknowledge each child’s individual strengths and their place within the classroom and school community.
-They share thoughts and experiences and appreciate what may be different as well as what is held in common between students.
-Belmont Day students are actively engaged in discussions and activities that develop their sense of belonging to the community such as welcoming songs, person of the week, milestone celebrations, social problem-solving, and creative building projects.
-They work side-by-side to puzzle through tough issues and prepare for joyful celebrations.
+Ask any member of the faculty, parent, or student body about why they love Belmont Day and the word community will often be at the top of their list.
+It is the culture of deep respect, built from the earliest days in the classroom, that makes our school a safe haven for exploration and personal growth.
+Based on the work of Responsive Classroom, and rooted in our six values, students build relationships that acknowledge each child’s individual strengths and their contributions to the classroom and school community.
+Belmont Day students are actively engaged in discussions and activities that develop their sense of belonging to the community and their growth as leaders within it.

 Our service efforts culminate in an all-school Community Service Day in May when each grade takes on projects that are developmentally appropriate, relevant to the group, and allow for collaboration and teamwork.
 Some of the activities and projects take place on school grounds, while others take our students into the broader community.